Whatsapp Icon

 What are the treatment options for gastric cancer?

-Treatment options for gastric cancer depend on the stage of the cancer and may include surgery to remove the tumor, chemotherapy, radiation therapy, or targeted drug therapy.
-Treatment plans are tailored to the patients individual needs.
+Treatment options for gastric cancer depend on the stage of cancer and may include surgery to remove the tumour, chemotherapy, radiation therapy, or targeted drug therapy.
+Treatment plans are tailored to the patient's individual needs.

 Can gastric cancer be prevented?